antonjan/browser-pcm-stream/README.md

     openssl req -new -key key.pem -out csr.pem openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
     rm csr.pem
+ Check that you have versio 7.12.2 of binaryjs

+    npm -v binaryjs
+    7.12.2 if you have 7.12.1 it will not work!!!
 To start run:

     node app.js